 We stayed in Rose Homestay, a small but fabulous guest house just off the main strip.
 The brand new building benefited from air conditioning, free WiFi, tasty breakfast served on a terrace by a friendly manager.

-Browse and book your Gili Trawangan beach accommodation in advance here.
+Browse and book your Gili Trawangan accommodation via the map below:

 backpacker gili trawangan